programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 We have four values representing each of the potential labels in our dataset.
 Each value reflects a probability for a particular label.
 For a classification problem where there are clear categories, having a single class prediction is a useful feature of a model.
 However, if we have a set of labels or data which contain more ambiguity, then having the possibility to 'tune' the threshold of probability at which we assign a label could be helpful.
 For example, we might only use predictions for a label if a model is >80% certain of a possible label.
 There is also the possibility of trying to work directly with the predicted probabilities rather than converting them to labels.

-## Exploring our Predictions Using scikit-learn
+## Exploring our Predictions Using Scikit-learn

 Now that we have a set of predictions and actual labels, we could directly explore these using other tools.
 In this example we'll use [scikit-learn](https://perma.cc/X34X-PPEB), a Python library for machine learning.
 In particular we will use the metrics module to look at our results.